Tragedies and Nocturnes: The True Curse in Hammer Films' Curse of the Werewolf

 Realism, Science, Psychology, Religious Themes and the Tragic Life of Leon the Werewolf

 Somewhat overlooked in the dark genre is the role science traditionally plays in horror films.
-Frankenstein employs science as the root of horror as does The Invisible Man and Dr. Jekyll and Mr. Hyde.
+Frankenstein depicts science as the root of horror, as does The Invisible Man and Dr. Jekyll and Mr. Hyde.
 Although the seemingly supernatural wolfsbane plant turns Henry Hull into a monster in Werewolf of London, an argument can be made that this is a biological reaction and not a supernatural one.
 Science can lend credibility and plausibility in horror films and, in turn, enhance the suspension of disbelief of the fantastic.

 Fantasy is where the supernatural and the scientific go off the proverbial rails together.

-None of this was really planned through.
+None of this was in the initial plan, though.

 Damned from Above and Cursed by the Deity